esc/bottlepaste/index.rst

     # Get the file and make it executable
     $ wget DEPLOYMENT_URL/bpaste
     $ chmod +x bpaste
-    # Use bpaste to paste to bottlepaste:
+    # Use bpaste to paste to DEPLOYMENT_URL:
     $ cat bpaste | ./bpaste
     DEPLOYMENT_URL/58f3857